 What Is a Bond?
-A Beginner’s Guide to How Bonds Work
+A Beginner’s Guide To How Bonds Work

-Close up of United States savings bond.
+Close up picture of a United States paper savings bond with the focus on the capitalized word bond.

 DNY59 / Getty Images